nicolasserrano/CS/Java/MVC_Exercises.md

 # Product edition

 In the Servlet ProductEdit, include the other fields of the product:  CategoryId, QuantityPerUnit, UnitsInStock, UnitsOnOrder, ReorderLevel, Discontinued.
+The changes are save in the servlet ProductUpdate.java

 # Category list